What are dental implants?

 How Long Do Dental Implants Last?

 While implants are typically more expensive than other methods of tooth replacement, they provide superior benefits.
 Implants are stronger than natural teeth and generally last 10-20 years.
-They are also a more favorable approach than bridgework.
-Unlike bridgework, they do not require removing healthy tooth structure from neighboring teeth for support.
+Implants typically have a longer life-span than bridgework.

 Schedule a Consultation